 Later torn between the pursuit of a law degree or becoming a storyteller (a decision he considers one of the most difficult of his life), Garfield chose film—a path that has brought him a Gemini nomination and the Wilber and Silver Chris Awards for the documentary The Fires That Burn, a TIFF premiere and AIFF award for the feature film A Stone’s Throw, a meeting with the Dalai Lama at his compound in Dharamsala, and most recently, a stint in the Writer’s room for Bitten—an upcoming werewolf-themed TV series.
 He still wonders if he made the right choice.

-I’ve had the pleasure of knowing Garfield for the last decade, and was thrilled to speak with him for THE NINE’s first interview.
+I’ve had the pleasure of knowing Garfield for the last decade, and was thrilled to interview him.

 You can contact Garfield at Storyfield Productions